fabferri/az-pattern/101-03-vnet-peering-2hubspoke-ilb-vpn/README.md

 sysctl net.ipv4.ip_forward
 ```
 #### <a name="EnableHTTPdaemon"></a>2.
 Install and enable httpd daemon in nva11, nva12, nva21, nva22
-The Azure internal load balancers (ilb1 and ilb2) have a probe set on port 80 to verify the healtcheck of VMs in the backpool.
-To route the traffic through the backpool VMs, it is required as mandatory a daemon answering on query on TCP port 80. httpd needs to be installed and activated on the nva11, nva12, nva21, nva22:
+The Azure internal load balancers (ilb1 and ilb2) require the presence of custom port on the VMs in the backend pool to make healtcheck.
+In our ATM template the probes have been defined to TCP port 80. httpd needs to be installed and activated on the nva11, nva12, nva21, nva22:

 ```
 yum -y install httpd